IlanIwumbwe/QuteFuzz/README.md

 ### Generate and run circuits

-- Use `./run.sh` to generate and run circuits.
+- Use `source run.sh` to generate and run circuits.
 To see all available flags, use `./run.sh -h`.
 - You can run the generator on its own by compiling using `make`.
 Generate n circuits using:
     ```sh
     ./gen -n {n}